devsarahgeo/Spotify-FP-A-Analysis/README.md

 ## 🧭 Executive Summary
 <p>
-This analysis evaluates the key financial drivers of advertising and podcast revenue.
-It examines how user engagement, content mix (music vs. podcasts), pricing strategy, and ad monetization efficiency influence revenue growth, gross margins, and long-term profitability.
+This analysis evaluates Spotify's 2024 advertising revenue performance across content type, artist, and time — identifying key drivers of ad revenue growth and gross margin to inform strategic investment and promotional decisions that maximize long-term profitability.
 </p>

 ---

 ### 💼 Business Problem
 <p>
-Spotify needs to improve revenue growth and profitability, but it is unclear which operational and financial levers (engagement, content mix, pricing, or ad monetization) have the greatest impact on margins and long-term value.

-Without understanding these drivers, the company cannot confidently decide:

-Whether to push podcast growth vs. music
+Spotify needs to improve ad revenue growth and profitability, but it is unclear which levers — content mix, stream volume, or artist investment, have the greatest impact on margins.
+Without understanding these drivers, the company cannot confidently decide whether to prioritize podcast vs music growth, or where to allocate promotional investment for maximum return.

-Whether to increase ad load

-Where to allocate investment for maximum profitability

 </p>